Medical and other professional services: What you need to know

 - complaints about the quality of services of a professional service provider

 - complaints about billing or fees charged by a professional service provider

 Professional service providers are responsible for ensuring that their services do not discriminate against members of the public based on any of the protected grounds.
 To meet this obligation, professional service providers need to review their services regularly to identify and eliminate any potentially discriminatory aspects of their service.
-For example, a physician's office might review its criteria for accepting new patients to identify any discriminatory effect based on a protected ground such as mental disability, sexual orientation or place of origin.
+For example, a physician's office might review its criteria for accepting new patients to identify any discriminatory effect based on a protected ground such as mental disability, sexual orientation, gender identity, gender expression, or place of origin.

 If a professional service provider has a requirement that would discriminate against people based on a protected ground like marital status or physical disability, it has a duty to accommodate affected individuals to the point of undue hardship.
 Accommodation means making changes to any rules, standards, policies or physical environments to ensure that they don't have a negative effect on anyone based on any protected ground.
 For example, a dental clinic that refuses to treat patients with AIDS discriminates against those patients on the basis of physical disability.
 The dental clinic could accommodate such patients by reviewing and, if need be, altering its clinical practices.

 Individuals who require accommodation based on a protected ground have a responsibility to inform the professional service provider of their needs.
 Doing so gives the professional service provider the opportunity to make any changes necessary to accommodate the individual making the request, as well as anyone else with the same or similar needs.
 For more information about the duty to accommodate, see the Alberta Human Rights Commission interpretive bulletin Duty to accommodate.